rails/rails/guides/source/classic_to_zeitwerk_howto.md

 end
 ```

-With that in place, the check passes :
+With that in place, the check passes!

 ```
 % bin/rails zeitwerk:check